-Continuing the service expansion at Gentronix, we are pleased to announce the establishment and certified proficiency of our laboratory for the conduct of the OECD 431 reconstructed human epidermis skin corrosion test, using the EpiDerm™ model.
-Our proficiency exercise generated both the corrected prediction of the corrosive potential and the correct assignment of the chemicals into sub-classes of corrosiveness (i.e 1A vs 1B/C) as defined in the OECD 431 guideline.
+Continuing the service expansion at Gentronix, we are pleased to announce our laboratory’s establishment and certified proficiency for conducting the OECD 431 reconstructed human epidermis skin corrosion test using the EpiDerm™ model.
+Our proficiency exercise generated the corrected prediction of the corrosive potential and the correct assignment of the chemicals into sub-classes of corrosiveness (i.e. 1A vs 1B/C) as defined in the OECD 431 guideline.
 These services are all delivered in GLP laboratories at Alderley Park using non-animal methodologies.

 If you would like to find out more about our services, please get in touch here: https://gentronix.co.uk/talk-to-a-toxicologist/